Jingi Naki Mukotori

 Jingi Naki Mukotori (仁義なき婿取り) is a Japanese manga series written and illustrated by Airi Sano.
-It was serialized in Shogakukan's shōjo manga magazine Sho-Comi from January 2020 to December 2023.
+It was serialized in Shogakukan's shōjo manga magazine Sho-Comi from January 2020 to December 2023, with its chapters collected into sixteen volumes.

+Synopsis

+Ageha is born into the family of top Yakuza in Japan, and is expected to marry one.
+However, Ageha disapproves of Yakuza, and finds solace in a cat café employee named Kira.
+Unbeknownst to her, Kira is secretly a Yakuza.